aniruddha53/Driving-Monitoring-and-Analysis/README.md

  5. Switching circuit for Gears
  6. IR Sensor

-Implementation Strategy:
+ Accomplishments:
-1. Continuously monitor & measure car parameters using OBD II tool.
+1. Continuously monitored & measured car parameters using OBD II tool.
-2. Use Rasp Berry Pi with OBD device to detect rash driving related parameters by writing efficient algorithm in it.
+2. Successfully used Rasp Berry Pi with OBD device to detect rash driving related parameters by writing efficient algorithm in it.
-3. Notify the driver immediately if there is rash driving so that he/she will drive the car efficiently
+3. On detection of rash or inefficient driving, notified the driver immediately so that he/she will drive the car efficiently
-4. Creating a report using the stored value.
+4. Created a report using the stored values of inefficient driving parameters, i.e., error count.
-5. Creating a bar graph from the error count.
+5. Generated a bar graph from the error count.